 To install and run musrSim, one has to install Geant4 and Root first.
-The present version of musrSim has been tested with Geant version 4.9.4, and with Root version 5.24.00.
+The present version of musrSim has been tested with Geant version 11.2.0, and with Root version 6.30.02.
 While the version of Root should not be critical, the users of musrSim are encouraged to always use the latest version of Geant4 due to continuous improvements of this package.
+Up to date instructions are available on https://bitbucket.org/zaher-salman/musrsim/.
 A novice user of Geant4 may consider reading 30 pages of chapter 2 of the Geant4 User's Guide for Application Developers, called "Getting Started with Geant4 - Running a Simple Example".